deviceinsight/kafkactl/README.md

 kafkactl reset offset my-group --topic my-topic --partition 5 --offset 100
 # reset offset to newest for all topics in the cluster
 kafkactl reset offset my-group --all-topics --newest
+# reset offset to newest for all topics read from a text file.
+Newline separated, ignore empty line and trailing spaces
+kafkactl reset offset my-group --topic-list-file <filename> --newest

 ```

 ### Delete consumer group offsets